Axon Enterprise, Inc. v. Federal Trade Commission: Axon Enterprise v. FTC

 Axon Enterprise manufactures Tasers and police-worn body cameras.
 In May 2018, Axon purchased its competitor in the body camera market, Vievu LLC, for $13 million.
 The Federal Trade Commission soon began an antitrust investigation into Axon.
 The company offered to settle, but the FTC declined.
-In January 2020, Axon filed a lawsuit in the United States District Court for the District of Arizona, challenging the constitutionality of the FTC's structure.
+In January 2020, Axon filed a lawsuit in the United States District Court for the District of Arizona, challenging the constitutionality of FTC's structure.
 The district court dismissed the case, holding that federal law stripped it of jurisdiction to consider constitutional claims against the FTC while proceedings were underway.
 The United States Court of Appeals for the Ninth Circuit affirmed in a 2–1 vote.
 Judge Patrick J. Bumatay dissented.
 Axon Enterprise then filed a petition for a writ of certiorari with the Supreme Court in July 2021, which was subsequently granted in January 2022.

 SEC v.
 Cochran

 The Securities and Exchange Commission brought an enforcement against Michelle Cochran, a certified public accountant, in April 2016 for failure to comply with the auditing standards of the Public Company Accounting Oversight Board.
 After a hearing before the SEC's internal administrative law judges, the SEC imposed a fine and banned her from practicing before the SEC.
 While the case was still pending, the Supreme Court entered its ruling in Lucia v.
 SEC which held the SEC's ALJs must be appointed in accordance with the Appointments Clause.
 In response, the SEC reassigned Cochran's case to a new ALJ.
 In January 2018, Cochran filed a lawsuit in the United States District Court for the Northern District of Texas, challenging the constitutionality of the SEC's structure.
 The district court dismissed the case, holding federal law stripped it of jurisdiction to consider constitutional claims against the SEC while proceedings were underway.
-The United States Court of Appeals for the Fifth Circuit affirmed in 2-1 vote.
+The United States Court of Appeals for the Fifth Circuit affirmed in a 2–1 vote.
 In a divided opinion, the Fifth Circuit sitting en banc reversed the decision, holding the district court had jurisdiction to hear the claim.
 The SEC then filed a petition for a writ of certiorari with the Supreme Court in March 2022, which was subsequently granted in May 2022.

 Arguments

-The question argued by the sides was whether the language of the FTC Act (and Exchange Act) precludes district court jurisdiction over Axon and Cochron's claims.
-And whether even if it does, Axon and Cochron’s claims fall outside the acts’ statutory schemes of jurisdiction, and therefore are subject to district court jurisdiction regardless.
+The issue argued by the parties was whether the language of the FTC Act (and Exchange Act) precludes district court jurisdiction over Axon and Cochran's claims.
+And even if it does, Axon and Cochran's claims fall outside the acts' statutory schemes of jurisdiction and, therefore, are subject to district court jurisdiction regardless.